glennlugod/hl7-capture/docs/npcap-setup.md

 ## Overview

-This application uses the `cap` npm package for network packet capture, which requires Npcap (or WinPcap) to be installed on Windows systems.
+This project uses `dumpcap` (part of Wireshark) as the supported capture backend.
+On Windows, install Npcap so dumpcap can capture on interfaces without elevated privileges.

 ## Prerequisites